Physical Therapy Orthopedic Residency

 Clinical work hours are in Lee Health’s outpatient settings with a rotation to 3 nearby locations.

-- Outpatient Center at HP Commons, 16281 Bass Rd, suite 200 Ft Myers, FL 33908
+Outpatient Center at HP Commons, 16281 Bass Rd, Suite 200, Ft Myers, FL 33908

-- Outpatient Center at Riverwalk, 8350 Riverwalk Park Blvd., Suite 3, Fort Myers, Florida 33919
+Outpatient Center at Riverwalk, 8350 Riverwalk Park Blvd., Suite 3, Ft Myers, FL 33919

 The mentorship of each resident involves intensive training and supportive guidance to create the best overall experience.
 The mentors guide the learning process through modeling, questioning and feedback.